onqtam/headjack/src/possibilities.md

 Tying data to identity and making it freely available & outside of silos through content-centric addressing enables a lot of composability, functionality & innovation.

+> "However, to rely on purely idealism as a motivator of adoption is naive.
+We need a user experience that is much better than today and we need to invent tools that users will absolutely never attain in the Web 2 realm." - ["Social Web 3" by Zee Prime Capital](https://zeeprime.capital/social-web-3)

 <!-- toc -->

 # Shared data - different views